 Qualified businesses can carry out the SRED work in-house, through a third party, or with the help of other entities such as schools and not-for-profit SRED corporations.

-If you lack the skills or facilities and decide to hire a third party, you can claim 80% of the expenditures through SRED financing.
+If you lack the skills or facilities and decide to hire a third party, you can claim 80% of the expenditures through SRED refunds.
 The company you hired could also submit a claim, but their eligible expenditures would be reduced to prevent duplication of SRED benefits.

 Costs stemming from the provision of premises, facilities, and equipment needed to execute the qualified project are SR&ED refundable.